HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Appendix 1 - Toolbox Details

 \subsubsection{Initial TC-GICA analysis}

 The EM algorithm used to estimate the parameters in the hc-ICA model functions most efficiently when provided with a good set of starting values.
-To obtain this set of starting values, HINT first conducts an initial analysis using a TC-GICA model via the Group ICA Of fMRI Toolbox (GIFT) \citep{calhoun2001}.
+To obtain the set of starting values, HINT first conducts an initial analysis using GIFT \citep{calhoun2001}.
 In addition to providing a reasonable set of starting values, the initial analysis can also help users identify ICs of interest for the hc-ICA model.
 For example, when performing ICA of fMRI data, there may be some ICs that are not neural-related but correspond to artifacts including motion effects.
 It is possible to remove these artifact ICA components from the data and then perform the ICA \citep{salimi2014, griffanti2014}.
 Furthermore, among the extracted ICs, users may have strong interests in specific brain functional networks and would like to focus on these networks in hc-ICA modeling.
 After running the initial analysis, HINT dispalys the estimated ICs from GIFT and provides users the option of selecting a subset of ICs of interest for the subsequent hc-ICA modeling while removing the rest of the ICs from the data.

 The initial analysis via GIFT consists of several steps.
 First, a two stage dimensionality reduction step is performed prior to TC-GICA.
 At the first stage, each subject's data is reduced to $R$ principal components.
 Then, the PCA-reduced subject data is stacked to create an $NR \times V$ data matrix where $N$ is the number of subjects and $V$ is the number of voxels in the brain mask.
 The second-stage dimension reduction is then performed on this stacked group matrix to reduce it to a $q \times V$ data matrix where $q$ is the number of independent components to be extracted.
 To implement this two-stage dimension reduction, we specify $R$ and $q$ in the ``Number of PCs" and ``Number of ICs" boxes in the preprocessing panel (Figure \ref{fig:preprocessingpanel}).
 After the second stage of reduction, spatial ICA is performed on the reduced data to obtain the $q \times V$ independent components corresponding to population-level brain networks and the corresponding mixing matrix.
 Next, subject-specific ICs are obtained using the back reconstruction approach as described in \cite{calhoun2001}.
 Based on these subject-specific IC estimates, HINT generates the initial values for the parameters in the hc-ICA model by clicking the ``Generate initial values" button (Figure \ref{fig:preprocessingpanel}).
 Users can then visualize the estimated IC maps from the TC-GICA initial analysis and, if they want, select ICs of interest for the subsequent hc-ICA modeling using the ``Choose ICs for hc-ICA" button (Figure \ref{fig:preprocessingpanel}).